surgical-supply-inventory-control/advance-booking-information/README.md

 # Steps for Setup
-In order to be able to run the scripts, the working directory should be properly specified.
+In order to run the scripts, the working directory should be properly specified.
 This can be done by updating the directory variable in prepare.py

-# Solving MDP
+# Solving the MDP
 	# Stationary Demand
 		- Under stationary surgery distribution specify parameters in mdp_configs.py
 		- Run mdp_configs.py script python mdp_configs.py